lahammond/RESPAN/README.md

 </p>

 ## Running RESPAN
 Download the latest version of the RESPAN Windows executable [here](https://drive.google.com/drive/folders/1MUFsFDKPBON9v7A3ZRJSUd6qjPTuI9G1?usp=drive_link).
 This file is zipped using [7zip](https://www.7-zip.org/). </p> Please allow a minimum of 20GB of disk space for the software and ensure there is sufficient space for processing your data.
-RESPAN includes lossless compression of image files to ensure a minimal footprint for generated results and validation images.</p>
+RESPAN includes lossless compression of image files to ensure a minimal footprint for generated results and validation images.</p>For more information and troubleshooting, please refer to our [user guide](https://github.com/lahammond/RESPAN/blob/main/RESPAN%20Guide%202025.pdf).</p>
 Pretrained models for a variety of image modalities are available for download [here](https://drive.google.com/drive/folders/1AguUMNvBPAdCHDsXu8dddV_6twuoNGrz?usp=drive_link) with addition information on each model noted below.

 | Segmentation Model | Modality | Resolution | Annotations | Details |